instayu/html-5-calander/YUI-3.10.0-Change-History-Rollup.md

   versions of IE. Trying to use `Object.create()` or `Y.extend()` on a DOM node will throw an error in these browsers.

+## Profiler Change History

+* [!]
+DEPRECATED: This module will be removed from the library in a future version.

+## TabView Change History

+* Revert static templates and map prototype templates to statics by default.

 ## Tree Change History

 * Added `Tree#findNode()` and `Tree.Node#find()` methods, which pass the